School Safety Art Showcase

 Will prizes be awarded?

 Yes.
-There will be a first, second, and third place prize awarded for each grade group.
+There will be first, second, and third place prizes awarded for each grade group.